Advertisement

 Track Alcohol to Live Longer

-Excessive consumption of alcohol accounts for 1 in 10 deaths among working-age adults, according to the Centers for Disease Control and Prevention.
-The grim statistic covers more than alcohol-related vehicle crashes.
-Deaths were also due to conditions caused by too much drinking over time, breast cancer, liver disease, and heart disease.
+Excessive use of alcohol accounts for about 178,000 deaths each year in the United States, according to the Centers for Disease Control and Prevention (CDC).
+About one-third of those deaths are due to alcohol-related vehicle crashes, while the other two thirds are related to health conditions caused by too much drinking over time.
+These include cancer, liver disease, and heart disease.

 5 / 5